-No Goalcorer matched betting is a useful strategy.
+No Goalscorer matched betting is a useful strategy.
 Let’s see how to exploit this risk free matched betting technique.

-No Goalscorer is a simple 2-step method of backing and laying:
+No Goalscorer is a simple 2-step backing and laying strategy:

 2).
 Place a lay bet on 0-0 in the ‘Correct Score’ market at the exchange.

 You’re hoping the match finishes 1-0, with an own goal the only goal scored in the match.

 This is because most* bookies don’t count own goals when settling first goalscorer bets.

 A result of 1-0 with an own goal means you win the back bet on No Goalscorer.
 You would also win your lay bet on 0-0.
 A rare occurrence where you could win both sides of the matched bet!

 How to find No Goalscorer matched bets

 Where should you look for No Goalscorer betting opportunities?
 Consider teams like Northern Ireland or low scoring Premier League teams.

 No Goalscorer triggered on Wales versus Northern Ireland at Euro 2016.
 It was a 6.5/6.4 odds match at several bookies.